Wine Country VIP Vacation Rental home wine making project at vipvr.com

 Home

-For Rent » Custom Crush Pad here, hasle free! » Macro Bin » Grape Crusher » Grape Press » Pump » Stainless Steel Bottler » Corker
+Custom Crush Pad here, hassle free! • Macro Bin • Grape Crusher • Grape Press • Pump • Stainless Steel Bottler • Corker

-During the months of August through October, you will find us involved in bottling previous vintages, doing our own crush, monitoring the primary fermentation and pressing and barreling our current vintage wines.
+Our 2003 Sangiovese (Grosso) was so popular, we didn't have any idea when we started how much we would come to appreciate this humble varietal.
+We made some again in 2005 (along with a Sangiovese Brunello) and again in 2009.
+We have also started a Dolcetto for 2009 which some consider similar to Sangiovese Grosso.
+During the months of August through October, you may find us involved in bottling previous vintages, doing our own crush, monitoring the primary fermentation and pressing and barreling our current vintage wines.
 We welcome you to observe or participate if you wish.

 At certain times of year, barrel tasting is possible.
 We love sharing and discussing wine and wine making in general.
 To read about the basic process, here is a link you may find of interest.
 Please let us know if you wish to participate in or observe our wine making project.